UPDATE: The Bolivian Legal Framework

-After declaring that all natural resources are strategic and of public interest for the development of the country, article 349 states that natural resources are the property of the Bolivian people and correspond to the State their administration with a collective interest perspective.
+After declaring that all natural resources are strategic and of public interest for the development of the country, Article 349 states that natural resources are of the property of the Bolivian people and correspond to the State their administration with a collective interest perspective.

-Mining: With regard to mining, article 369 states that the State will be responsible for all the mineralogical wealth located on the soil and subsoil and its application will be regulated by law.
+Mining: Regarding mining, Article 369 states that the State will be responsible for all the mineralogical wealth located on the soil and subsoil and its application will be regulated by law.
 The State, the private and the cooperative industries are recognized as productive actors.

-Water: According to article 373, water (considered a non-renewable resource) constitutes a fundamental right for life and the State has to give priority to its social use, denying the possibility of being subject to private property, being only subject to a regime of licenses and authorizations.
+Water: According to Article 373, water (considered a non-renewable resource) constitutes a fundamental right for life and the State must give priority to its social use, denying the possibility of being subject to private property, being only subject to a regime of licenses and authorizations.

-Coca Leaves: The constitution introduces an entire article dedicated to the coca leaf, regulating its protection by the State as a cultural patrimony, a renewable natural resource of Bolivia’s biodiversity, and a factor of social unity.
-Additionally, article 384 states that in its natural state the coca leaf is not a narcotic, delegating to a specific law the control over its production, marketing and processing.
+Biodiversity, coca leaves and protected areas: At the time of guarantying the protection of the renewable natural resources and the Bolivian biodiversity, the Constitution declares as natural patrimony the animal and vegetal native species as well as the protected natural areas, and introduces an entire article dedicated to the coca leaf, regulating its protection by the State as a cultural patrimony, a renewable natural resource of Bolivia’s biodiversity, and a factor of social unity.
+Additionally, Article 384 states that in its natural state the coca leaf is not a narcotic, delegating to a specific law the control over its production, marketing, and processing.